 “That’s a good question.”

-“I think we don’t see them because they’re on the other side of the moon, you know the side that faces the sun.”
+“I think we don’t see them because they’re on the other side of the moon, you know?
+The side that faces the sun.”

 “That makes sense because the clouds protect us from the sun,” it added after additional reflection.
-“What do you make of it Devi?” it asked the dark-eyed bird.
+“What do you make of it, Devi?” it asked the dark-eyed bird.

-With a hard flap of her translucent wings, she dove off the rock and into the air.
-Before she got too close to her target, she flapped her wings again and a stroke of white light masked her figure.
+Before she reached her targets, she flapped her wings again, masking her figure with a stroke of white light.
 She transitioned into a youthful maiden striding confidently, barefooted, across the salty white sand.
 A ruffled white sundress flapped audibly in the sea-kissed breeze.
 Her long, brown hair rippled behind her in sporadic waves.

 She began to hum.
 With time, the hum turned into a song.
 Her silky voice pierced the billowing wind like a needle through a carefully woven blanket.